ashleyz/bliss/bliss/plugins/irods/README.md

 GENERAL NOTES ON SAGA REPLICA/ETC:
 Some oddness with regards to naming of logical file functions, is the package implemented 100% correctly?
+Example:
+In a logical plugin
+def logicaldir_make_dir(self, dir_obj, path, flags):
+will not work
+but
+def dir_make_dir(self, dir_obj, path, flags):
+will.

+IE, it looks like we are inheriting/using the regular filesystem package for some of these function calls rather than using the logical package.
+See:
+/bliss/bliss/saga/logicalfile/Logical(File|Directory).py

 Parsing parameters from the query part of the URL ie ?resource= is kind of funky, should this be standardized across SAGA?
+I'm thinking yes...